-This chapter argued that a transactional-transformational leadership framework is the most chapter also proposed that the DOJ & CD and the DCS adopt a structured approach when dealing with the implementation of non-custodial sentencing.
+This chapter argued that a transactional-transformational leadership framework is the most appropriate style of leadership for effective and efficient leadership and management in the DOJ & CD and the DCS with respect to the implementation of non-custodial sentencing.
+The chapter also proposed that the DOJ & CD and the DCS adopt a structured approach when dealing with the implementation of non-custodial sentencing.
 This approach enables leadership to have a clear step-by-step approach and plan to assist them attain their goals.